National Performance Support Systems

 The AIS Female Performance & Health Initiative (FPHI) was established in October 2019, to improve female athlete specific knowledge and systems of support.

-The initiative will benefit Australian athletes, coaches, parents, sporting organisations and support staff in the sport sector and will raise awareness and understanding to key female athlete performance and health considerations.
+The initiative benefits Australian athletes, coaches, parents, sporting organisations and support staff in the sport sector while raising awareness and understanding to key female athlete performance and health considerations.

 For more information and access to Female Performance & Health resources, visit Female Performance & Health Initiative.